Categories

 Qwirkle travel size game for camping

-This is another one that we took to Europe and played multiple times while riding planes and trains there.
+We packed this game for our 7-month trip to Europe and played it multiple times while riding planes and trains there.

-4 in a row is a sequence.
+Play until you get 4 in a row – a sequence.
 Complete 2 sequences to win.

 sequence for kids - a great family board came for camping

-See the description in Joel’s list above.
-They can often be found playing together.
+(See the description in Joel’s list above).
+Our boys can often be found playing this game together.

 sushi go card game for camping families